Ryan Clement AKA. Riveechi

 I started out writing lyrics and playing a cheap casio keyboard when I was in high school, I would record my songs using a 20 dollar microphone over instrumentals and record to tape on a regular stereo system.
 I also work with hundreds of music managers.
 When I was 18 I interned for a top noche recording studio in Glendale CA called Graphic Sound Arts.
 I learned how to program an MPC, use sound modules and a midi keyboard.
 At that time we recorded using an analog mixing board, three adat machines and bounced/mixed down to Dat tape.
 Instead of just rapping, producing and singing, I decided to take advanatage of the situation and learn everything there is to know about recording, mixing and mastering.
 I founded my own mastering company in 2004 which is successful in its own right, we master around three projects a day. www.audio-cd- mastering.com

 Music Managers - Get in direct contact with hundreds of music managers.
-Managers can help you get a record deal so chech out www.allmusicindustrycontacts.com to get connected with top music managers all across the united states.
+Our Music Manager contacts can help you get a record deal so check out www.allmusicindustrycontacts.com so you can get connected with top music managers all across the united states.

 What do you think it takes to make it in the music industry?